MSO and the CPF Annual Limit

-The Medisave-cum-Subsidised Outpatient (MSO) scheme is one of the medical benefits schemes in the Singapore public sector, and the scheme that’s part of the current benefits package for many public sector employees.
+The Medisave-cum-Subsidised Outpatient (MSO) scheme is one of the medical benefits schemes in the Singapore public sector, and is part of the current benefits package for many public sector employees.

 In 1994, with the launch of Medishield Plus several years after the introduction of Medishield, the civil service introduced the MSO scheme to replace the Comprehensive Co-payment Scheme (CCS).
 Inpatient medical benefits were removed in favour of an additional 1% Medisave contribution (that you're expected to spend on the new Medishield/Plus), while outpatient benefits had an annual cap applied.
 (See Ministerial Statement by the Minister of Health on 17 January 1994, from the National Archives of Singapore.)